How to Use Hunting Trail Cameras

 .
 TV connection

 The camera can transfer the video signal to an external monitor or the video input of a television set.
-Please also follow the instructions of the respective playback device.
+Please also follow the of the respective playback device.

 -Turn on your TV, connect the TV with the camera through 3.5mm cable